 Since becoming an academy, Cottesbrooke Infant and Nursery School has taken a wide range of steps to ensure that the education standards for all its children have continued to improve.
-The school is proud to be inclusive, catering for children with significant barriers to learning who, while making good progress, affect the statistics of the whole school results.
-The overall end of year school attainment figures were affected in 2018/19 by high mobility (33%) and a number of changes in staffing.
 The school has focused on improvement linked to the school development plan to ensure a positive impact on outcomes for children.
-These were;
+Nationally, all schools were closed to the majority of pupils on 16th March 2020 which impacted on the progress that the school was making against its objectives.
+The government also suspended all data collections.
+Progress against the 2019/20 objectives;